 Pectus Treatment Program

-As a leading provider for pectus care, our pectus treatment program provides your child with the best possible outcomes.
-Our experienced pediatric chest wall experts use leading-edge procedures focused on reducing recovery time.
+As a leading provider for pectus care, our treatment program for pectus excavatum and pectus carinatum provides your child with the best possible outcomes.
+Our experienced pediatric chest wall experts use leading-edge pectus procedures focused on reducing recovery time.
 That way, your child will be back to doing what they love as soon as possible.

 Chest Wall Conditions We Treat

-- Pectus Excavatum is commonly known as “funnel chest.”
+- Pectus excavatum is commonly known as “funnel chest.”
 This occurs when a person’s breastbone is sunken inward, leaving a dent in their chest.
 The sunken breastbone can be seen shortly after birth or more commonly around puberty.
 This condition will typically worsen as your child grows.
-Children with funnel chest can experience shortness of breath, heart palpitations, chest pain, dizziness and more.
+Children with funnel chest can experience symptoms like shortness of breath, heart palpitations, chest wall pain, dizziness and more.
 More severe cases may interfere with the function of the heart.
 Severe cases often require corrective surgery.

 Leader in Pectus Excavatum Surgical Treatment

 Dr. Mustafa Kabeer, a pediatric general surgeon at CHOC, is one of the few surgeons in the region who performs the Nuss Procedure.
 He is at the forefront of developing innovative ways to treat patients with pectus excavatum.
-Dr. Kabeer combines advanced surgical techniques along with a paravertebral block and cryoablation, to significantly reduce pain after surgery.
-This improved pain management allows for quicker discharge and at-home recovery.
+Dr. Kabeer combines advanced surgical techniques along with a paravertebral block and cryoablation, to significantly reduce pain after pectus surgery.
+This improved pain management allows for quicker discharge and a minimal recovery at home.

 Coordinated Pectus Patient Care at CHOC

-Going through surgical procedures can be overwhelming.
+Going through a surgical procedure can be overwhelming.
 That is why CHOC programs are dedicated to supporting families every step of the way.
 Our pectus program coordinator, Jacqueline Hurley, will guide families and pectus patients through the treatment process.
 She helps arrange all medical care, travel plans, appointments and more – she is a complete resource.
 Thanks to Jacqueline, families at CHOC’s Pectus Treatment Program receive unmatched individualized care.
+Meet Jackie.

 Pectus Family Mentorship Program